Experience a new, strategic approach to CX

 Our thanks to Danielle

 What a great summary!
 Danielle did a great job of capturing the most essential points of the keynote.
-She also created a summary blog for each of the three days of DITAworld 2019, and you can read them here:

 You will also find links to recordings of all the other DITAworld 2019 presentations here